Orangenal-name/coinconomy/index.md

 ### Support or Contact

-Having trouble with coinconomy?
+Having trouble with Coinconomy?
 Send a dm to orangenal name#7363 on discord for help!